Nodal quintic surfaces and lines on cubic fourfolds

 -2.8cm The first step is to find the correct analogue of the additional geometric structure of the double cover $A\to S$ provided by the interpretation of $A$ as an abelian surface.
 Already the work of Fano \cite{Fano} and Togliatti \cite{Togliatti} suggests where to look.
 For any smooth cubic fourfold $X\subset\PP^5$ the variety of lines $L'\subset X$ intersecting a fixed generic line $L\subset X$ is a smooth surface $F_L$ endowed with a natural involution $\iota$ mapping $L'$ to the residual line of $L\cup L'\subset X\cap \overline{LL'}$.
-By mapping $L'\in F_L$ to the point of intersection of the plane $\PP^2\cong \overline{LL'}$ with a generic $\PP^3\subset\PP^5$, the quotient $D_L\coloneqq F_L/\iota$ is seen to be an even $16$-nodal quintic surface with the nodes corresponding to the fixed points of $\iota$.
+By mapping $L'\in F_L$ to the point of intersection of the plane $\PP^2\cong \overline{LL'}$ with a generic $\PP^3\subset\PP^5$, the quotient $D_L\coloneqq F_L/\iota$ is realized as an even $16$-nodal quintic surface with the nodes corresponding to the fixed points of $\iota$.
 From this perspective, the surfaces $F$ and $D$ have been studied by Voisin \cite{VoisinGT}.
 Understanding their geometry is a crucial step in her proof of the global Torelli theorem for cubic fourfolds.
 Viewing the double cover $F\to D$ of an even $16$-nodal quintic as $F\cong F_L$ can be seen as the analogue of viewing the double cover $A\to S$ as an abelian surface.

 There are clear limitations to the analogy between the double covers $A\to S$ of a singular Kummer quartic surface and the natural double covers $F\to D$ of an even $16$-nodal quintic surface.
 For one, $F$ is a surface of general type with ample canonical bundle $\omega_F$ while the abelian surface $A$ has of course trivial canonical bundle.
 Also, from a Hodge theoretic perspective, $A$ and $F$ are quite different.
 For example, the Hodge structure $H^1(F,\ZZ)$ of weight one is trivial, although the minimal resolutions $\tilde S$ and $\tilde D$ are both simply connected.
-Why exactly the corresponding double covers $\tilde A\to\tilde S$ and $\tilde F\to \tilde D$ behave so differently in this respect is not entirely clear.
+Although this phenomenon is well known, a clear topological reason for the different behaviour of the corresponding double covers $\tilde A\to\tilde S$ and $\tilde F\to \tilde D$ seems missing.

-This article naturally splits in two interwoven parts: The geometry of even $16$-nodal quintic surfaces $D\subset\PP^3$ together with their double covers $F\to D$ and the geometry of Fano variety of lines on cubic fourfolds.
+This article naturally splits in two interwoven parts: The geometry of even $16$-nodal quintic surfaces $D\subset\PP^3$ together with their double covers $F\to D$ and the geometry of Fano varieties of lines on cubic fourfolds.

 In the first section of this article we collect the known facts about even $16$-nodal quintic surfaces $D\subset \PP^3$ and their natural double cover $F\to D$.
 We summarize the information about $F$ in the following theorem.
 Note that (i) is due to Voisin \cite{VoisinGT} and (iii) strengthens a result of Beauville \cite{Beamu5}.
 I presume that the other assertions are also more or less well known to the experts.